Friends

 In a world of healing and self-awareness, people are busy with education, jobs, care-taking, family, and spending whatever free time they have working on themselves, which includes reading, exercise, yoga, etc. The lack of available time to spend with others goes to romantic relationships - rethinking marriage and raising a family, as they are often too time consuming which can make them seem controlling.

-In the Age of Technology, the way we communicate with friends has changed, from phone calls to emails and texts and then there's Skype.
-There are so many ways to say "Hello".
+In the Age of Technology, the way we communicate with friends has changed including texts, FaceTime, email, and more There are so many ways to say "Hello".

 Friendships go to the 'space' you are in at any given moment of your life, and who shares that part of your journey.
 Friends should enhance a relationship, not bog it down with tedious and often seemingly unresolved issues.
 To work on yourself is to drop friends who are stuck in issues.